rvedotrc/misc-scripts/README.txt

 	If no PATHs are specified, then read PATHs from standard input, one per line, translate each PATH, and show each to standard output, one per line.

+resize-logvol
+	Helper script to resize a logical volume (which contains an ext2/ext3 filesystem).

+	resize-logvol LV SIZE

+sorted-terse-listing
+	Somewhat like "find ... -ls", but always processes directory entries in a predictable order, and the output is more machine-readable.
+Good for comparing two directory trees.

+	sorted-terse-listing [PATH ...]

 uniqish
 	uniqish - output only unique lines, more or less